eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

  1. working with templates that are hosted on non-public image registries.
  2. building projects in the cloud.

-When building projects in the cloud, Codewind on Eclipse Che pushes an image of your built project to a deployment image registry on your Kubernetes cluster.
+When building Dockerfile-based projects in the cloud, Codewind on Eclipse Che pushes an image of your built project to a deployment image registry.

 You must [add the image registry](#adding-an-image-registry-in-codewind) to Codewind if your deployment image registry requires credentials.